aaronbloomfield/ics/uva/old/syllabus-summer-2024.md

 **Exams:** There will be one midterm exam (worth 20% of the final grade) and one final exam (worth 25% of the final grade).

-- Midterm exam: ???, during lecture
+- Midterm exam: Friday, May 31, during lecture
-- Final exam: Tuesday, December 17th, from 2-5 pm
+- Final exam: Saturday, June 15th, during the normal class time

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since there are no other exams scheduled during that time, it is unlikely that you will have a conflict.